$42.31-$52.41 hourly / $7,332.88-$9,084.14 monthly / $87,994.56-$109,009.68 annual

 General supervision is received from a classified supervisor or administrator.
 Immediate supervision is exercised over assigned professional and clerical accounting and other clerical staff.

-Principles, procedures, practices, and theories of accounting
+Principles, procedures, practices, and theories of accounting with an emphasis on governmental accounting, including GAAP

 Budgeting and accounting structures and systems